 To set up in Jira, do the following:

-In the Atlassian Marketplace, install Split in your Jira Cloud instance.
+In the Atlassian Marketplace, install Split for Jira in your Jira Cloud instance.

-Within Apps in Jira Cloud, and after the Split app is installed, click Configure integration in the side menu under Split.
+Within Apps in Jira Cloud, and after the Split for Jira app is installed, click Configure integration in the side menu under Split.

 Enter the token you copied and click Save.

-With the app configured, you can connect Split to Jira issues.
+With the app configured, you can connect Split feature flags to Jira issues.

-From Split: Navigate to the Additional settings tab on the split and click the Connect Jira Issue button.
+From Split: Navigate to the Integrations tab of the feature flag and click the Connect Jira Issue button.
 Enter the desired issue number.

-From Jira: In the right hand column of an issue, click More fields to expand the section and then click Releases +.
-When you click the plus sign, you can either create a split or connect to an existing split.
+From Jira: In the right hand column of an issue, click More fields to expand the section and then Releases +.
+When you click the plus sign, you can either create a feature flag or connect to an existing flag.

-- Selecting Create feature flag takes you to your Split organization and the standard split creation dialog opens, with the current Jira ticket entered.
+- Selecting Create feature flag takes you to your Split organization and the standard feature flag creation dialog opens, with the current Jira ticket entered.

-- Selecting Connect a flag takes you to a new dialog box that allows you to choose a split.
-You can connect multiple splits to an issue and multiple issues to a split.
+- Selecting Connect a flag takes you to a new dialog box that allows you to choose a feature flag.
+You can connect multiple flags to an issue and multiple issues to a flag.

 Viewing your connections

-Once you’re connected, you can do either of the following:
+Once you’ve connected feature flags to issues, you can do either of the following:

-In Split: You see all attached issues on the Additional settings tab.
+In Split: You see all attached issues on the Integrations tab of each feature flag.

 In Jira: You see either the name of the flag or the number of flags to which that issue is connected.
-On the right hand side, it indicates if the splits are active in the primary Environment, which is selected for each Workspace when the integration is set up.
+On the right hand side, it indicates if the feature flags are active in the primary environment, which is selected for each workspace when the integration is set up.